Home

 Help with Marketing for Adoption

-If your rescued animal is for adoption, please you or a friend make a PUBLIC post to FB and include all the information and photos about your animal – it’s personality – the type of home you are looking for, etc. Include the rescue story and the ideal home for your animal & are you willing to accept adoption inquires that require airline travel (knowing logistics and costs will be handled by you and/or the adopter).
+If your rescued animal is for adoption, please you or a friend make a PUBLIC post to FB (this video explains how to as well as this 2nd video) and include all the information and photos about your animal – it’s personality – the type of home you are looking for, etc. Include the rescue story and the ideal home for your animal & are you willing to accept adoption inquires that require airline travel (knowing logistics and costs will be handled by you and/or the adopter).
 Finally, in that FB Public post include a ‘Donate’ to Defensa button & let people know donations are always welcome and needed to help Defensa continue it’s mission.
-After making the post – send us the link to that post and all the information and photos in the email too please.
+After making the post – send us the link to the post, the name, age, sex & weight of the animal(s) and your phone number We market for adoption but the interview and decision making will be for you.
+If you do not repeat these steps within 10 days we will remove your animal from our for adoption sites.
 Note, FB error has us in ‘Largo, FL’ – we are working with FB trying to fix that.
 Please understand YOU will communicate with and decide on the best home.
 Your adoptable animal will show up on this page as well as sites such as AdoptAPet, PetFinder, AllPaws, etc

-Note to all parties – Defensa helps with Vet services and Marketing for Adoption but Defensa never takes responsibility for dogs or cats beyond Vet services and marketing for adoption.
-The dog and cat adoption process is between rescuer/foster and adopter – not Defensa because we believe the person who rescued and is caring daily for an animal knows best on where that animal should go.
-That said, should you encounter any problems reaching the rescuer/foster please let us know at defensarincon@gmail.com – we are here to help.
+Defensa helps with Vet services and Marketing for Adoption but Defensa never takes responsibility for dogs or cats beyond Vet services and marketing for adoption.
+The adoption process is between rescuer and adopter – not Defensa because we believe the person who rescued and is caring daily for an animal knows best on where that animal should go.
+Defensa does not require adoption fees.
+Donations are always welcome & always needed.
+A rescuer may certainly ask for money to compensate their costs in rescuing an animal or if they feel money gives the adoption more value.
+Should you encounter any problems reaching the rescuer please let us know at defensarincon@gmail.com – we are here to help.
+To rescuers: You must please respond immediately and candidly/honestly to interested adopters – and keep Defensa informed via email of the process and status of each inquiry we send to you.

 *BE CLEAR* once communications start you are ‘in the running’ for adopting the animal.
 DO not assume just because it seems like a good match that it is a done deal.
 We recommend to all rescuers to continue to accept adoption inquiries/applications until the animal is officially adopted and in it’s new home.